Blog

 Find an LGBTQ Affirming Church

-If you come from a more conservative Christian background such as evangelical, you may find yourself wondering where to attend church as an LGBTQ person.
-While many mainline denominations are affirming and these are options to explore, some LGBTQ folk long for a church that feels familiar.
-We want to hold onto the good of our heritage, while also being affirmed in our gifts.
+If you come from a more conservative Christian background such as evangelical or Catholic, you may find yourself wondering where to attend church as an LGBTQ or intersex person.
+While many progressive denominations are affirming and these are options to explore, some LGBTQ folk long for a church that feels familiar.
+We want to hold onto the good of our heritage, while also being fully included and affirmed as sexual and gender minorities who have spiritual gifts to offer the Church.
 While it may take some time to find the right fit, be encouraged!
-Churches that both point us to Jesus and affirm us as LGBTQ people do exist!
-Below are links to a few directories that can help you get started.
+Churches that both point us to Jesus and affirm us as LGBTQ and intersex people do exist!
+Below is a link to a directory that can help you get started.

 The Remarkable Life of Pauli Murray